ingra14m/Specular-Gaussians/README.md

 ![teaser](assets/teaser.png)

 This project was built on my previous released [My-exp-Gaussian](https://github.com/ingra14m/My-exp-Gaussian), aiming to enhance 3D Gaussian Splatting in modeling scenes with specular highlights.
-But I hope this work can assist researchers who need to model specular highlights through splatting.
+I hope this work can assist researchers who need to model specular highlights through splatting.

+**Note** that the current Spec-Gaussian has significantly improved in quality compared to the first version on arxiv (2024.02).
+Please pay attention to the latest version on arxiv.

 ## News